f4php/hookmanager/README.md

 /*
  * The first step is to register a hook handler for an arbitrary hook name.
  *
- * HookManager includes a set of hook names defined as constants looking like
+ * HookManager includes a set of hook names defined as constants looking like this:
+ *
+ *  HookManager::BEFORE_*
+ *  HookManager::AFTER_*
+ *
- * HookManager::BEFORE_* and HookManager::AFTER_*, which are used by F4 internally.
+ * which are used by F4 internally.
  */
 HookManager::addHook('hook name', function (array $context): bool {
     // do something useful